-Whenever you volunteer abroad, always check out the organisation you’re going with and their ethical policies.
-Here at Love The Oceans we’re committed to ensuring your volunteer time is used both ethically and efficiently.
+Whenever you volunteer, work or participate in an expedition abroad, always check out the organisation you’re going with and their ethical policies.
+Here at Love The Oceans we’re committed to ensuring your time is used both ethically and efficiently.
 To find out more about what our programs entail please click here.
 Here are a few reasons why Love The Oceans is an ethical volunteering organisation:

 CONTINUITY, CONSISTENCY AND COMMITMENT